Topographic map showing Washington D.C.

 What else — Golden Gate Park, the Mission District, the vintage streetcars, great views from the waterfront and the many hills, and side trips to the Marin Headlands, to the Muir Woods, and even to Big Sur.

-Get a WMATA pass for transportation, good on the subway:
+Get a WMATA pass for transportation, good on the Washington DC subway system.
+A 1-day pass is cheaper than about 3 or 4 rides.

 There is a lot to see and do in Washington!
 Check the Friday or Sunday Washington Post and the free weekly City Paper for details on what's up at the many museums, most of which are free.